 “Autumn Sun I”

-Though mostly remembered for his often-risqué portraits, over one third of Schiele’s oil pieces were actually landscapes.
+Though mostly remembered for his often-risqué portraits, over one third of Schiele’s oil pieces were landscapes.
 Schiele found that nature walks provided solace from his personal life, seeing a connection between nature and human emotion.
 The outdoors provided a respite from his tumultuous home life and what he deemed as “lifeless schooling”.

 “Autumn Sun I” is currently in a private collection.